 Photo Credit: Diana Henneman / Modern Heirloom Photography

 One of the most immersive transformations within DCA can be found over in Cars Land.
-During September and October, Cars Land gets a major overhaul for “Haul-O-Ween” (pun intended) and Radiator Springs becomes Radiator Screams.
-The Cars characters are in costume – Lightning McQueen as a super hero and Mater as a vampire.
-They pose for photo opportunities in front of the Cozy Cone Motel.
-Also look for Cruz and Red who get in on the “trunk or treating.”
+During September and October, Cars Land gets a major overhaul for “Haul-O-Ween” (pun intended).
+Radiator Springs becomes Radiator Screams, and the Cars characters are in costume.

-Returning for a third year, there are two Halloween ride overlays in Cars Land.
+Returning for another year, there are two Halloween ride overlays in Cars Land.
 Luigi’s Rollickin’ Roadsters becomes Luigi’s Honkin’ Haul-O-Ween with spooky Italian-inspired music.
 Mater’s Junkyard Jamboree is similarly transformed into Mater’s Graveyard JamBOOree, where riders spin around the graveyard to haunted tunes.

 Guardians of the Galaxy – Monsters After Dark